josephcappadona/josephcappadona.github.io/blog.md

 ---

-Below you'll find an assortment of short essays I've written as a way to organize and elucidate my thoughts on artificial intelligence:
+Below you'll find an assortment of writings of mine:

 <br>